Understanding Overtime, Holiday, and Vacation Pay for Restaurant Workers

 Work With Lore Law Firm to Get the Compensation You Deserve

 If you are a restaurant employee that has been subjected to unfair payment practices for your work, contact the Lore Law Firm today.
 Our legal team has the experience to take on restaurants and ensure that you and your fellow employees get the pay you already earned.
-Call our office at 866-559-0400 or fill out our contact form today to schedule your free consultation.
+Call our office at 866-559-0400 or fill out our contact form today to schedule your free and confidential case review.